How Far Is 25 Meters

 The significance of 25 meters shifts dramatically depending on the context:

 • Everyday Life: For most people, walking 25 meters is a trivial task, easily accomplished without significant effort.
-However, carrying a heavy object for that distance can increase the perceived length significantly.
+Still, carrying a heavy object for that distance can increase the perceived length significantly.
 This highlights how physical exertion affects the perception of distance.

 The Psychology of Distance Perception